nx-boat-tools/nx-boat-tools/packages/dotnet/README.md

 #### Versioning:

-🚧  This needs to be refactored  🚧
+🚧  This needs to be updated  🚧

-Currently, when running with `action` set to `build` and `updateVersion` set to `true`, the `ReleaseVersion` and `PackageVersion` properties in the project's `csproj` file gets updated to what's in the `VERSION` file for the project located in the `outputPath`.
-This means that the `@nx-boat-tools/common:set-version` executor has to have executed before building a dotnet project when using the `updateVersion` flag.

-Instead, we can have it pull the version from a `package.json` and generate one when generating all dotnet projects.
+Version pulls the version from the project's `package.json` which is generated when generating all dotnet projects.
 We can then pull the `csproj` version update funtionality into its own `version` executor.
 To wrap it all up, we can add the community `semver` plugin to the generated projects and pass the `versionDotnet` target in the postTargets of the `version` target configuration.

 ### `build`